Andrey-Kachow/Kladezz/kladezz/Natural_Language_Programming/README.md

 COMPLETE THE TASK AND THEN PROCEED.

-Notice that the capialized KEYWORDS are group together forming a KEYFRASE.
+Notice that the capitalized KEYWORDS are grouped together forming a KEYFRASE.
-Also function syntax is such that funciton name is broken down into several words and allows arguments to be between.
+Also, function syntax is such that the function name is broken down into several words and allows arguments to be between.
 It might be challenging to parse and therefore the concept must be proved.
-It is hoped to be possible, because that would imply being cool.
+It is hoped to be possible because that would imply being cool.